Skip to main content

 Phillip Basil

-Mr. Basil has more than 15 years of experience in both the public and private financial sectors, primarily focused on the trading and investment portfolios of large and complex banks.
+Phillip Basil is the Director of Economic Growth and Financial Stability at Better Markets.
+Basil has more than 20 years of experience in both the public and private financial sectors, primarily focused on capital planning, risk management, and policy related to large U.S. banks.

 See All Staff